IshraqAhmedJamaluddin/prompt-optimizer-project-boilerplate/README.md

-# Prompt Optimizer Tool
+# Prompt Helper Chat - Starter Code

-A web application for testing, comparing, and optimizing prompts across multiple LLMs (Claude, ChatGPT, Gemini, DeepSeek, etc.).
+A simple chat application using Gemini API.
+This is the starter code for building a Prompt Helper Chat with a Prompt Critic character that helps optimize prompts using techniques from the Prompt Engineering Foundations course.

 ## Project Structure